userdashboard/organizations/readme.md

 | company-name   |
 | website        |

-## Supporting your users

-Every page in Dashboard and official modules has a series of screenshots that demonstrate how to browse to the page and optionally what the page does.
-If a user wants to change their password or cancel a subscription or submit a Connect registration, you can browse the screenshots on the [documentation site](https://userdashboard.github.io/).

-### Request organization data from your application server
+### Access the API

 Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
 You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
-This example uses NodeJS to fetch the user's organizations from the Dashboard server, your application server can be in any language.
+This example fetches the user's country information using NodeJS, you can do this with any language:

 You can view API documentation within the NodeJS modules' `api.txt` files, or on the [documentation site](https://userdashboard.github.io/organizations-api).

+    const memberships = await proxy(`/api/user/organizations/memberships?accountid=${accountid}&all=true`, accountid, sessionid)

+    const proxy = util.promisify((path, accountid, sessionid, callback) => {
         const requestOptions = {
             host: 'dashboard.example.com',
-            path: `/api/user/organizations/memberships?accountid=${accountid}`,
+            path: path,
             port: '443',
             method: 'GET',
             headers: {